rimbach/Ccluster.jl/README.md

 eps = fmpq(1, fmpz(2)^(-53))
 ```

-Unless you know what you are doing, setting *eps* to zero is a very bad idea.
+Unless you know what you are doing, setting *eps* to 0 is a very bad idea.

 ### The verbosity flag
 Use 0 unless you want statistics on the solving process.

 ### Example
-Here is a minimal example of use of **ccluster** for computing the
+Below is a minimal example of use of **ccluster** for computing the
 roots of Bernoulli polynomials.

 ```